simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Dec 21 2025 1827 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Dec 22-Dec 24 2025
+Radio Blackout Forecast for Dec 23-Dec 25 2025

-              Dec 22        Dec 23        Dec 24
+              Dec 23        Dec 24        Dec 25
-R1-R2           25%           25%           30%
+R1-R2           30%           40%           40%
-R3 or greater    1%            1%            1%
+R3 or greater    5%            5%            5%

-Rationale: There is a chance for R1 (Minor) or greater radio blackouts through 24 Dec.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) or greater radio blackouts through 25 Dec.

 ```